-Position & Benefits
+Position and Benefits

 - This is a paid OPS (hourly) position with the University.
 The position does not accrue paid sick or vacation days and does not offer health insurance or retirement to employees working less than 30 hours/week.

-- Variable schedule: Scribes work a variety of shifts including days, nights, weekends, and some holidays.
+- Variable schedule: Scribes work a variety of shifts, including days, nights, weekends, and some holidays.

 - Students will never be scheduled to work during class/exam times.

 - No prior scribe experience is necessary.
-On the job paid training
+On-the-job paid training.

 - Providers that will treat you like a team member.

 The UF EM Scribe program is not just a job.
 It’s a hybrid between a paid position and an academic learning experience.
-Our focus it not merely to provide a service to the medical providers, but also to give scribes a clinical experience in the emergency medicine environment.
+Our focus it not merely to provide a service to the medical providers but also give scribes a clinical experience in the emergency medicine environment.
 We work hard to give our scribes the support needed to become proficient while providing opportunities to learn medicine from great providers who love to teach.
 Our goal is for our scribes to gain valuable knowledge and experience that ultimately aids them in their eventual pursuit of an advanced degree in medicine.
 In return, we ask our scribes to prioritize this program and remain dedicated while fulfilling the expected time commitment.

 Benefits to Providers and Patients